megatron-github/windchill/README.md

 # windchill
-An introduction of writing a Python function
+An introduction to write a Python function

 A program that computes the wind chill given an input temperature in degrees Fahrenheit, and a wind speed in miles per hour.